bright/new-www/content/blog/elevating-from-frontend-to-fullstack-developer-meet-wojciech.md

 My goal isn't just to provide excellent services but to tailor them precisely to meet the unique requirements of each client.
 Whenever I encounter difficulty in understanding a client's needs, I persistently strive to bridge that gap. **I believe that a software developer’s job is to understand the client and they need to do everything in their power to achieve it**.

 <div className="image">![Wojciech's quote](../../static/images/wojciech_quote_client.png "Wojciech's quote")</div>

+## I know that soft skills matter to you.
+Was that always a core of your skillset?